vishnu-m77/p2e/README.md

    - Try processing smaller PDFs
    - Close other memory-intensive applications

+4. If the GUI doesn't start:
+   - Make sure you're running the correct Python version
+   - Verify tkinter is installed (it usually comes with Python)

 ## Notes

 - The script uses 300 DPI resolution for image processing to ensure good OCR quality
 - Processing time depends on the number of pages and their complexity
 - Large PDFs may take longer to process
 - The script creates a temporary CSV file during processing but removes it afterward
+- The GUI version is recommended for users who are not comfortable with command line interfaces

 ## License